gwdistsys18/dist-sys-exercises/README.md

 ## Getting the code

 Before you can begin you need to get a copy of the sample code inside your CodeAnywhere container.
-  * Create your repository using THIS LINK (will be filled in shortly)
-  * Clone your repository into your CodeAnywhere container by running:
+  * Clone your repository into your CodeAnywhere container by running: (fill in the URL from your repo website)
 ```
-git clone
+git clone YOUR_URL
 ```
+  * Then you should right click on the CS6421 container name and "Refresh" so that the repo files appear in the File Hierarchy.

 ## Starting the Server
 The provided server is written in Java so you will need to compile and then run the program as follows.